haqer1/jboss-cluster-hi-availability-demo/README.md

 tail -f target/log/curl.$(cat target/log/testExecId.txt).log
 ```
 ### 3.3) Kubernetes Solution
-Standalone full HA config is used here.
-The same is doable in domain mode also, but would require a
-bit more effort.
+Standalone full HA config is used here: "full" meaning webapps, persistence, EJB, JMS, etc. The
+same can be done in domain mode also, but would require just a little bit more effort.
+This approach
+could be considered to be between, for instance, Spring Boot on one hand & traditional domain setups
+on the other (appearing quite close to Spring Boot end of the continuum)...

 Before starting, you can stop & remove pure-Docker-based replication solution using the following command: